-Habitats in the surrounding area are dominated by conifer and broadleaved woodland and rough grassland.
-The River Truim lies 60m south of the scheme which together with minor tributaries provides some freshwater habitats in the surrounding area.
+Habitats in the surrounding area are dominated by conifer and broadleaved woodland and rough grassland interspersed with some fields of pastoral land.
+The River Truim lies 70m west of the scheme which together with minor tributaries and ponds provides some freshwater habitats in the surrounding area.